HIV drugs touted as weapon in war on coronavirus - France 24

 The 2004 study showed anti-retrovirals used on patients with SARS had "substantial clinical benefits", experts in China said.

-But random trials on 41 coronavirus patients had "limitations", according to the research, which was published in medical journal The Lancet on January 24.
+But random trials on 41 coronavirus patients had "limitations", according to research published in The Lancet on January 24.

-The researchers were not able to obtain complete samples from the patients' lower respiratory tract -- which is suspected to be the target site of the new coronavirus -- and there were not enough patients to verify results.
+Doctors in Singapore -- where there are 24 cases -- have followed suit with the anti-retroviral treatment, said the country's chief health scientist Tan Chorh Chuan, without going into details about the results.

-"Further studies in outpatient, primary care, or community settings are needed to get a full picture," they wrote.
+Other studies looked "promising" and a clinical trial has started in Wuhan.

 - What's big pharma doing? -